postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 Syncing your API schemas will enable a two-way sync between the schema stored in the GitHub repository and the schema on Postman.

 Postman 9.0 introduced the ability to connect a git repository to an API.
 Previously, a GitHub integration would only sync API schemas.
 Now, you can connect your repo to an API directly in the API Builder.
 Not only does this add two-way sync of schemas, but also syncs associated collections, and adds powerful new features for syncing branches and release tags between Postman and your repo.
+For more information on the repo sync feature, see [Versioning APIs](/docs/designing-and-developing-your-api/versioning-an-api/).

-If you previously added two-way sync for an API schema, it will continue to function in the future.
+> If you previously added two-way sync for an API schema, it will continue to function in the future.
 But you can't add a new sync, and if you want to use the new API-level sync, you must delete the old one first.

-For more information on the new repo sync feature, see [Versioning APIs](/docs/designing-and-developing-your-api/versioning-an-api/).

 ## Troubleshooting GitHub Sync